cbrenner04/DevcampPortfolio/README.md

 - [ ] Improve consistency in style including navs and color schemes
 - [ ] Fix tweets styles
 - [ ] Update brands so they return you to home
+- [ ] Add form for creating Topics

 ## Add ons